-The Jovica Dimitrov case
+The case of Jovica Dimitrov

 Jovica Dimitrov, a Roma man, was taken into custody by police in Novi Sad on 5 February 1996.
 During questioning at the police station, one officer first made verbal threats and then struck Dimitrov repeatedly with a baseball bat and steel wire and punched and kicked him.
 The blows were so severe that Dimitrov briefly lost consciousness.
 With breaks, the questioning lasted from 6.30 a.m. to 7.30 p.m.